 Here are some tips that I found helpful in assisting my oldest to life as a big sister:

-- Big sister party!– It was important to find a way to turn the focus onto my oldest, because everyone around us was so excited about the new baby.
+It was important to find a way to turn the focus onto my oldest because everyone around us was so excited about the new baby.
 We kept the celebration small and laid back.
-Just my husband, Grandma and a family friend were invited to celebrate my oldest becoming a big sister.
+Just my husband, Grandma, and a family friend were invited to celebrate my oldest becoming a big sister.
 We bought a few toys at the dollar store and a cake.
-My oldest was so proud and excited for Her party!
+My oldest was so proud and excited about her party!
 She still had a huge temper tantrum that night at bedtime, haha!, but I know the extra love made her feel special.
 We talked about her party for months after.

-- Line Up their Schedules- Try to get their schedules to line up at least some of the time, if possible.
-For example, when my youngest was taking 4 short naps a day (around 4 months old) her first two naps were short (which is common around that age) and I helped extend her 3rd nap to an hour, since my oldest was napping at that time too.
-Aligning their two naps allowed us to get out of the house afterwards to do something that my oldest would enjoy.
+Try to get their schedules to line up at least some of the time, if possible.
+For example, when my youngest was taking 4 short naps a day (around 4 months old) her first two naps were short (which is common around that age) and I helped extend her 3rd nap to an hour since my oldest was napping at that time too.
+Aligning their two naps allowed us to get out of the house afterward to do something that my oldest would enjoy.
 The baby’s 4th nap was oftentimes on the go in my carrier.
 It’s not easy to line up schedules, but we have schedule juggling tips here.

 In the end, I love my two girls more than you can imagine, of course.
 Expectations mean a lot and now I know that some days are simply better than others and I imagine that will be the case for you, too.